 Artist Statement:

 As an abstract painter, I am fascinated by taking aspects of my physical world and reconfiguring them into colorful, pattern-laden compositions.
-The process for each piece varies: I may begin with a basic grid, draw from a photograph I have taken, or start with a color scheme borrowed from an object or form.
+My process varies from piece to piece: I may begin with a basic grid, draw from a photograph I have taken, or build outward from a color scheme borrowed from a particular object or form.
+I rarely sketch out my ideas in advance, relying instead on intuitive decision-making as each painting unfolds.
+Much of my work moves through multiple reworkings before a compelling visual direction takes hold.

 Bio:

-Milan Jilka (He/Him) is a contemporary abstract painter.
-His work involves deconstructing and reconfiguring elements of the natural world—plants, flowers, objects, and colors—into dynamic, colorful, pattern-laden abstract compositions.
-Milan’s work has been exhibited both locally and nationally, including in the Walton Arts Center’s Our Art Regional Exhibition in Fayetteville, AR (for the past five years); the Arkansas Arts Council’s 2024 Small Works on Paper Touring Exhibition and Permanent Collection; MIXD Gallery and Midnight Gallery in Bentonville, AR; and ARC Gallery in San Francisco, CA.
+Milan's work has been exhibited locally and nationally, including in the Walton Arts Center's "Our Art" regional exhibition in Fayetteville, AR (five consecutive years); the Arkansas Arts Council's 2024 Small Works on Paper touring exhibition and permanent collection; Mixd Gallery and Midnight Gallery in Bentonville, AR; and Arc Gallery in San Francisco, CA. His artwork was most recently published in issue #52 of Suboart Magazine.